survivejs/webpack-book/manuscript/techniques/05_deploying.md

 * [webpack-s3-sync-plugin](https://www.npmjs.com/package/webpack-s3-sync-plugin) and [webpack-s3-plugin](https://www.npmjs.com/package/webpack-s3-plugin) sync the assets to Amazon S3.
 * [ssh-webpack-plugin](https://www.npmjs.com/package/ssh-webpack-plugin) has been designed for deployments over SSH.

+W> To make sure clients relying on the older bundles still work after deploying a new version, do **not** remove the old files until they are old enough.
+You can perform a specific check on what to remove when deploying instead of removing every old asset.

 {pagebreak}

 ## Resolving `output.publicPath` Dynamically